 Following this dark episode in the pub's history, the licence of the Vampire Tavern continued to change hands in quick succession.
 William Glover was recorded here in the 1891 census.
 However, the turnover of publicans was so quick I am note sure if he was granted a licence - two other men were licensees in the same year.
 This beer house has one of the highest turnover rates that I have seen.
 William Glover was a chandelier maker by trade and lived on the premises with his wife Alice.

-I am not sure of the date of this photograph.
-However, I suspect that it was during the time of James Goodall.
+This photograph was taken around 1902 when James Goodall was the licensee.
+His name can be seen above the door.
+It would appear that the tavern was staging some kind of horticultural event.
+Some of the men are proudly displaying the plants they have cultivated.
 Note that the beer house was an outlet for beers made by the Holt Brewery Company.
 Check out the meat hanging up outside the adjacent butcher's shop and inside the entry to Vampire Yard.
 At the turn of the 20th century the shop, once run by George Slaughter, was the domain of Henry Knight who later moved to the corner of Tower Street.
 If that is James Goodall stood in the front door then that is probably his wife Elizabeth stood next to him.
 The couple married in February 1899 at the Church of Saint James at Handsworth.
 She was Elizabeth Catherine Thompson prior to her marriage to the former publican of the nearby St. George's Tavern in St. George's Street.
 In later years they lived at No.218 Cooksey Road at Small Heath.